A Lagrangian approach to totally dissipative evolutions in Wasserstein spaces: Lagrangian and Eulerian flow generated by a totally dissipative

 Finally, in order to check the last representation formula, it is sufficient to write $\mu_0$ as $\frac1N\sum_{n=1}^N x_n$ for suitable points $x_n\in \X$ and to set $\mathsf x_n(t):=\ss_t(x_n,\mu_0)$. \end{proof}

 A further application concerns the convergence of the Implicite Euler Scheme (also called JKO method in the framework of gradient flows, see Proposition \ref{prop:JtauvsJKObis}).
-We just recall here the main Crandall-Liggett estimate, referring to \cite{NSV00,Nochetto-Savare06} for more refined a-priori and a-posteriori error estimates. \begin{corollary}[Implicit Euler Scheme] Let $\frF \subset \prob_2(\TX)$ be a maximal totally $\lambda$-dissipative \MPVF.
-For every $\mu\in \mathcal P_2(\X)$ and every $0<\tau<1/\lambda^+$ there exists a unique $\Phi\in \frF$ such that
+We just recall here the main Crandall-Liggett estimate, referring to \cite{NSV00,Nochetto-Savare06} for more refined a-priori and a-posteriori error estimates. \begin{corollary}[Implicit Euler Scheme] Let $\frF \subset \prob_2(\TX)$ be a maximal totally $\lambda$-dissipative \MPVF, $\mu \in \prob_2(\X)$, and $0<\tau<1/\lambda^+$.
+Then, denoting by $\Phi \in \prob_2(\TX)$ the unique element of $\frF$ such that